- Code ECHI1006

 Upon successful completion, students will have the knowledge and skills to:

-- Be able to present a variety of interpretations and debates on Australia’s economic history; and,
+- present a variety of interpretations and debates on Australia’s economic history; and,

-- Will have developed communication and research skills through tutorial work and essay writing.
+- demonstrate research and communication skills through tutorial work and essay writing.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.